It’s a place name famously worn by a daring archeologist.

 Like many US states, Indiana’s name is a nod to its Native American roots – sort of.

-The name means “land of the Indians.”
-It’s accurate.
+It’s an accurate choice.
 Native peoples inhabited the area as early as 8000 BC.
 When European settlers arrived, the Shawnee, Miami, and Illini were among the tribes in the area.

 Using Native American names can be problematic.
 The state’s history is one of conflict and oppression, with native peoples losing their historic claims to land.

 And yet, as a name, Indiana is pure American invention, a romantic imagining.
 Like any place, there’s potential for association with historical ugliness.
 But the meaning, strictly speaking, isn’t Native.
+After all, the indigenous peoples didn’t refer to themselves by the name.

 If you don’t think of the state, chances are you think of adventurous archeologist Dr. Henry Walton Jones, better known as Indiana – or just Indy.
 It’s one of Harrison Ford’s many famous roles.

-The character’s name had two inspirations: creator George Lucas had a dog by the name in the 1970s.
+The character’s name claims two inspirations: creator George Lucas had a dog by the name in the 1970s.
 (The fictional Dr. Jones borrowed his nickname from the family dog, too.)
 It’s also thought to be a nod to 1966 western Nevada Smith, starring Steve McQueen.

 Let’s go back to the nineteenth century.
 French writer George Sand published her very first novel in 1832, not long after Indiana became a state.